RosettaCommons/documentation/application_documentation/score-commands.md

 Purpose and Algorithm
 =====================

 This application simply rescores PDBs and silent files.
-It also can be used to extract PDBs from silent files, assemble PDBs into silent files.
+It also can be used for conversion - aka convert to/from silent files and relational databases.
+Use the general [[general output options | rosetta_basics/score-options]] for file type conversion.

 The default behavior is to not echo PDBs, so only the scorefile will be output, but this can be controlled via cmd-line options.